 Contrary to the common perception of flexible fillers as purely internal products, decorators caulk comes in both internal and external grades.
 Silicone caulk in particular is great for filling cracks in outdoor areas exposed to the elements.
 The silicone will extend the longevity of the caulk, sealing the gaps against water or air damage.

 Window units are a great example of external applications for decorators caulk.
 A silicone caulk can be used around the outside of a window to seal it properly, while allowing the sliding edge a degree of flexibility.

-The Everbuild Everflex 195 Siliconised Acrylic Sealant, for instance, is a siliconized acrylic sealant, suitable for internal and external use, which provides a permanently flexible long lasting seal and adheres to virtually all materials.
+The Everbuild Everflex 195 Siliconised Acrylic Sealant product, for instance, is a siliconised acrylic sealant, suitable for internal and external use, which provides a permanently flexible long lasting seal and adheres to virtually all materials.
 Compared to conventional acrylic sealants, Everflex 195 has improved adhesion characteristics and contains a powerful fungicide to prevent mould growth.

-Decorators caulk is vulnerable to moisture before it’s cured completely, so we recommend applying it in dry weather (if used outdoors) or waiting a couple of hours before subjecting it to water (if used in a bathroom).
+Decorators caulk is vulnerable to moisture before it’s cured completely, so we recommend applying it in dry weather (if used outdoors) or waiting a couple of hours before subjecting its surface to water (if used in a bathroom).

 If you are using caulk to fill gaps in areas that will be subjected to water often, such as baths, kitchens, windows or doors, make sure you select a decorators’ caulk that’s permanently waterproof.
 Applying non waterproof caulk in these areas can lead to water damage and the growth of mould.